lukegriffith/firecracker-microvm-scripts/README.md

 ## start
 Script links the linux vm binary and copies a fresh root file system.
 Sends HTTP requests to the microvm api server, an configures it to boot.

+a linux kernel binary, and a ext4 root filesystem should be located under /opt/firecracker.
+If unsure on what these are follow the [getting started ocumentation](https://github.com/firecracker-microvm/firecracker/blob/master/docs/getting-started.md#running-firecracker).

 ### Arguments
 boot and start both take the same single argument, the identification of the vm.